datakaveri/iudx-auth-server/README.md

 ## 5. Testing

-In order to create a proper testing environment, a fake CA is created and configured to the IUDX-AAA.
-Due to this, it is highly recommended not to use a test instance in production.
-All tests are written in Python3.
+In order to create a proper testing environment, a fake CA is created and configured to the IUDX-AAA. **Due to this, it is highly recommended to not use a test instance in production.**

+All tests are run on localhost.
+The domains `auth.iudx.org.in` and `cons.iudx.org.in` are added to the `/etc/hosts` file as _127.0.0.1_ to facilitate testing on localhost.
+Using the fake CA, certificates are created and placed in the /root directory.
+These certificates are used to test the various APIs.

+1. All tests are written in Python3.
 The _requests_ and _psycopg2_ Python packages are required to run tests:

 ```
+apt install python3-pip
-pip3 install psycopy2
+pip3 install psycopg2
 pip3 install requests
 ```

+2. Add the email `abc.xyz@rbccps.org` to `passwords/admins.json` to facilitate testing of the admin APIs.
+Restart the Auth server (`systemctl restart auth-server`)

+3. NGINX is configured to perform rate-limiting on the Auth and Consent endpoints.
+To avoid this during testing, increase the request limit in `/etc/nginx/sites-available/auth.iudx.org.in` and `/etc/nginx/sites-available/cons.iudx.org.in` .
+Restart NGINX (`systemctl restart nginx`)

-To run the tests in the `tests/` directory, run:
+4. To execute the tests, run:

 ```
-./set-local.sh
-export AUTH_SERVER=localhost
 ./run
 ```